blue and white smoke illustration

 A great tool to reflect on what truly matters to you as you visualize your college experience is CORSAVA.

-Use this link - CORSAVA - to explore and refine your preferences further.
+Use this link - CORSAVA - to explore this tool.

 STEP 3: SELECTING A MAJOR

 The next important step is to get a better understanding of your major preferences.
-The selection of a major will have an important impact on the college list.
-There are several tools to help you with selecting a major based on your interests, passions, and strengths.
+Selecting a major will have a significant impact on your college list.
+There are several tools to help you with choosing a major based on your interests, passions, and strengths.

-Visit the EduPlan page on COLLEGE MAJORS to learn more about how to select a major that is aligned with your aspirations and your skillset.
+Visit the EduPlan page on COLLEGE MAJORS to learn more about how to choose a major that is aligned with your aspirations and your skillset.

 STEP 4: FINALIZING THE LIST